jecki/DHParser/documentation_src/manuals/01_ebnf.rst

-As can be seen the location of the error is captured well enough, at least when we keep in mind that the computer cannot guess where we would have placed the forgotton closing bracket.
-It can only report the point where the mistake becomes aparant.
+As can be seen the location of the error is captured well enough, at least when we keep in mind that the computer cannot guess where we would have placed the forgotten closing bracket.
+It can only report the point where the mistake becomes apparent.

 However, the reported fact that it was the sub-parser \`*\` of parser term that failed at this location does little to enlighten